sunn4room/nvim-cmp-codegeex/README.md

 {
   "sunn4room/nvim-cmp-codegeex",
   opts = {
-    apikey = "xxx", -- the api key of codegeex, range = 100, -- the range to current line, the content in this range will send to codegeex to complete delay = 500, -- debounce timeout. disabled if nil.
+    apikey = "xxx", -- the api key of codegeex. range = nil, -- the range to current line for completion context. delay = nil, -- debounce timeout.
+300 is a good choice.
   },
 }
 ```